Real, Unbiased iBuumerang Review from an Ex-MLMer

 Here at iBüümerang, you throw out good will and savings and you get rewarded with a travel savings bonus in cash!

-In other words, give something to someone and it’ll come back to you… kinda like a boomerang.
+In other words, give something away and it’ll come back to you… kinda like a boomerang.

 Here’s the thing: